chaitanya2593/SPM_G3/README.md

   - Finally we have joined the output files from the notebook number 4 & 5.
 Later identified the restructuring scenarios.
 - 6_classify_company.ipynb
   - In this step we have classified the companies into 4 buckets and tried to identify the significance of the restructuring.
+- 7_charah_reviews_analysis.ipynb
+  - Extracting the company Charah employee review and perform analysis to understand the employee sentiment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- DATA -->